No products in the cart.

 Learn more about CT Speech Therapy App »

-This app is great for patients that can’t talk after stroke.
+This app is incredibly helpful for patients that can’t talk after stroke.
 It works by providing the user with quick access to symbols for “core words.”
+For those with impaired verbal communication, this can dramatically improve quality of life and autonomy.

 Surprisingly, studies show that just 200-400 words make up 80% of what we say.
-Proloquo2go provides quick access to these core words, which provides a much-needed means of communication to stroke patients that can’t talk.
+Proloquo2Go provides quick access to these core words, which delivers a much-needed means of communication to stroke patients that can’t talk.
+This app can also be customized to your specific needs.
+If you need help getting started, ask your speech or occupational therapists about Proloquo2Go or another alternative communication device.

 Price: $249